Potsticker Sauce

 Instructions

-- In a small mixing bowl, whisk all the ingredients until smooth and combined.
+- In a small mixing bowl, whisk the chili sauce, soy sauce, and brown until smooth and combined.
+If adding sesame oil, stir it through at the end.

 - Transfer into a serving dish and serve with potstickers or any appetizer of choice.